Abstract digital graphic featuring concentric circles, lines connecting dots, and geometric shapes in varying shades of blue.

 GOAL

-Our goal was to leverage existing systems – IBM’s extensive Design Language, including a pictogram library, grid system and broad color palette and the existing product taxonomy – to create a solution rooted in data, with concrete meaning.
+Our goal was to leverage existing systems – IBM’s extensive design language, including a pictogram library, grid system and broad color palette and the existing product taxonomy – to create a solution rooted in data, with concrete meaning.

 DATA MAPPING